- About Us

 - This person will be asked to provide a letter at the end of each fellowship year indicating the progress made towards the stated educational outreach objectives of the project.

-February of each Fellowship year:
+In the spring of each Fellowship year:

 - Fellows will be asked to participate in an informational meeting for those who hope to apply for fellowships the following year and the UA/NASA Space Grant Steering Committee.